dxw/contracts/agreements/general-cyber.md

 1. ### Parties

-    1. This agreement is between Dxw Cyber Ltd, a company registered in England and Wales under number 10984430, trading as "dxw cyber" ("our", "we") and the organisation or person specified on the order summary accompanying this document ("you", "your", ..TODO OTHERS?).
+    1. This agreement is between Dxw Cyber Ltd, a company registered in England and Wales under number 10984430, trading as "dxw cyber" ("our", "we") and the organisation or person specified on the order summary accompanying this document ("you", "your").

 2. ### Definitions
     Adverse Impact